oskarjohansson/RC-two-wheeler/README.md

-# RC-two-wheeler
+# RC two wheeler
-A nice RC car with overkill BLDC motors and two VESCs
+A 4 kW RC car with overkill BLDC motors and two VESCs and a 5 kW LiPo.

 ## Hardware
 - Flipsky VESC v4.12 x 2